cnagadya/JournalFlaskApp/README.md

 ###### (Proposed) Application Functionalities
 - [x] User signup / login
-- [x] Create and Save a journal entry comprising of three sections: Date;Journal (body) and Tags
+- [x] Create and Save a journal entry comprising of three sections: Date;Journal (body) and ~~Tags~~
 - [x] View all personal journey entries listed in the order of journal's date.
 - [x] Edit/update old journals
 - [ ] Search through all personal journal articles by key-words (tags) or text within the journal.

 ###### User Guide
-1. A user can access the app through [link](https://github.com/cnagadya/JournalFlaskApp/tree/progress) .
-Alternatively, should the user opt to clone or download a version of the app to his / her local machine, the user will need to install all the app dependencies listed in the requirements.txt file by running the commandline:
+1. To access the app, a user needs to:
+1. Clone or download a version of the app to his / her local machine
+2. Install all the app dependencies listed in the requirements.txt file by running the commandline:
 ```
 pip install -r requirements.txt
 ```